 Always seek medical attention as soon as possible after your accident.

 If your employer is part of a Preferred Provider Program (PPP), they should provide you with a list of approved doctors.
 If they’re not, you can choose two doctors of your own.
-You also have the option of choosing your own doctor even if your employer is part of PPP, but you will only be able to visit one instead of two.
+You can also select your doctor even if your employer is part of PPP, but you can only visit one instead of two.

-Make sure to keep all of your medical records and bills for your workers’ compensation claim.
+Ensure you keep all your medical records and bills for your workers’ compensation claim.

-In addition to seeking medical attention, you should also collect information about the accident.
+In addition to seeking medical attention, you should collect information about the accident.

 This includes the time and date, location, and circumstances surrounding the accident.

-If possible, you should also take pictures at the scene.
+If possible, you should also take pictures of the scene.

 All of this information will be helpful if you file a workers’ compensation claim.